 If your kids are old enough to use the oven by themselves, let them make and bake their own individual pizza recipes for snacks or dinner on the run.
 And, remember, you can make your own homemade healthy pizza recipes in less time than it takes to have one delivered - at less than half the price.

 - Salmon Pizza

 - Meatloaf French Bread Pizza

 - Bacon Pizza

 The key to a good pizza is the crust.
 If you're a fan of thick crust pizza, Boboli crusts are an excellent choice.
 You can buy them in many different flavors, they freeze beautifully, and they only need cheese and maybe some tomato sauce for a super quick dinner.
 For thin crust fans, you can make individual yeast pizza crusts ahead of time, prebake them and store them in the freezer.
 Baking mixes (like Bis-Quick-As-A-Wink) can be used for a super quick crunchy crust.
 Refrigerated pizza crusts in cans are ready in minutes.

 The topping ideas for pizzas are endless.
-Plain old pepperoni and cheese are good, but don't stop there.
+Plain old pepperoni and cheese are good but don't stop there.
 Think about your favorite sandwiches and transform those ingredients into pizza toppings.
-Browse through ethnic cookbooks and use the flavors and textures from exotic lands to create new pizzas.
+Browse through international cookbooks and use the flavors and textures from other cuisines to create new pizzas.
 And remember to include your kid's favorite flavors too.
 A make-your-own pizza dinner is a wonderful way to get the family together in your cozy kitchen.
 Enjoy pizza night!